-You will receive a notification at your WIU email account that your award letter is available to view on STARS.
+You will receive a notification at your WIU email account when your award letter is available.
 When you log on to STARS, select "Financial Aid Information" from the STARS drop-down menu.
 Then choose the academic year you wish to view.
 Finally, select "View Award Letter".

 Keep in mind that your awards may be adjusted later if:

-- Funding allocations change, particularly regarding state/federal resources
+- Funding allocations change, particularly in regards to state and federal resources.

 Financial Aid Office * 1 University Circle * Macomb, IL 61455

 FEDERAL PELL GRANT

 FEDERAL UNSUBSIDIZED LOAN

 STUDENT LOAN INFORMATION: